 Enterprise Green Communities Criteria (EGCC): The EGCC constitute the only comprehensive green building framework designed for affordable housing, prioritizing carbon reduction, community health and well-being, and ensuring that buildings "can withstand disasters that can upend lives and destroy whole communities."

-Solar Where Feasible: Projects financed by hpd are required to complete a Solar Feasibility Analysis and install solar where it is financially feasible.
-A Solar screening Tool, co-developed with non-profit Solar One, is available to help owners assess a solar project's feasibility.
+Solar Where Feasible: Projects financed by HPD are required to complete a Solar Feasibility Analysis and install solar where it is financially feasible.
+HPD has partnered with non-profit Solar One to create tools and provide free technical assistance to identify and optimize solar projects across HPD's portfolio.

 Green Housing Preservation Program (GHPP): GHPP provides forgivable and no-interest loans for energy efficiency improvements, as well as low-interest loans for moderate rehabilitation.
 GHPP projects must reduce energy use by at least 20% but often exceed that goal.